-If any shareholder intends to present a proposal to be considered for inclusion in the Company's proxy materials in connection with the Company's 2017 Annual Meeting of Shareholders, the proposal must be in proper form (per SEC Regulation 14A, Rule 14a-8-Shareholder Proposals) and received by the Secretary of the Company on or before December 26, 2016.
-Nominations of persons for election as directors of the Company must be made consistent with the provisions of the Company's Bylaws, including the requirement that the shareholder must provide timely notice of the nomination in proper written form to the Secretary of the Company.
-To be timely with respect to the Company's 2017 Annual Meeting of Shareholders, a shareholder's notice to the Company's Secretary must be delivered to or mailed and received at the principal executive offices of the Company no earlier than December 23, 2016, nor later than January 22, 2017, in accordance with the procedures set forth in the Company's Bylaws.
+If any shareholder intends to present a proposal to be considered for inclusion in the Company's proxy materials in connection with the Company's 2018 Annual Meeting of Shareholders, the proposal must be in proper form (per SEC Regulation 14A, Rule 14a-8 - Shareholder Proposals) and received by the Secretary of the Company no later than December 12, 2017.
+Nominations of persons for election as directors of the Company must be made consistent with the provisions of the Company's Second Amended and Restated Bylaws, including the requirement that the shareholder must provide timely notice of the nomination in proper written form to the Secretary of the Company.